dart-lang/language/working/0546-patterns/records-feature-specification.md

 (bool, num, {int n, String s}) quad;
 ```

-If there are only named fields, you are also allowed to omit the surrounding
+If there are only named fields, you are allowed to omit the surrounding
 parentheses:

 ```dart